MariaKonstantinov/Natours_travel_website/README.md

 This project was done in compliance with UDEMY Advanced CSS & Sass course (link below).

 The webpage was build using HTML5, CSS3 and Sass.
 All links represented in project serve educational purposes only.
-All the comments included in project files are aimed for personal use only and serve educational purposes only.
+All comments in project files are aimed for personal use only and serve educational purposes only.

 **:star: Project Technologies**

-HTML5, CSS3, Sass, Grid Layout, Float Layout, Media Queries, Advanced CSS animations with @keyframes and background video effect, CSS architecture (component-based design, BEM Methodology, writing reusable code), NPM ecosystem.
+HTML5, CSS3, Sass, Grid Layout, Float Layout, Media Queries, Advanced CSS animations with @keyframes and background video effect, 7-1 CSS Architecture with Sass (component-based design, BEM Methodology, reusable code), NPM ecosystem.

 **:star: Project Roadmap**